 Permanent Total Disability Does Not Run Out Until Age 75

 Getting permanent total disability requires evidence showing that you are unable to even work a sedentary job.
 Once you qualify for permanent total disability, it continues until you reach age 75 or until there is evidence that you are capable of returning to the workforce.

-That is how long workers’ compensation benefits last in Florida in this case.
+We take on workers’ compensation cases from our 12 offices across Florida.
+Call us at (855) 529-0269 today to get started with a free case review.
 At Chalik & Chalik Injury Lawyers, you will always work with one of our partners directly.
 Partners and founding attorneys Jason Chalik and Debi Chalik take a hands-on approach to every case.
 Let our family help yours.

 Call or text Chalik & Chalik (855) 529-0269